jaxPlayer/Paul-Gaddy-s-Portfolio/README.md

 <a href="https://ibb.co/zP0VnV3"><img src="https://i.ibb.co/SV9wswk/Screen-Shot-2020-10-30-at-7-13-04-PM.png" alt="Screen-Shot-2020-10-30-at-7-13-04-PM" border="0"></a>
 <hr>
 <br>
-6.Lastly, this is the space shooter game I made in 9th grade.
-You use the spacebar to navigate and each time you land a hit on the alien, you gain a point.
+6.This is the space shooter game I made in 9th grade.
+You use the spacebar to navigate.
+Each time you hit an alien; you gain one point.
 If you miss too many times, you lose a turn and the game ends.
 (Javascript, p5.js)